wankhede04/blockswap.weather/README.md

 # Weather Service

-## Description
-This is a weather service that allows users to report weather conditions.
-It uses a PostgreSQL database to store membership information and weather reports.
+The Weather Service App is a Go application that allows users to report weather information.
+It includes features such as user authentication, rate limiting, and storing weather reports in a database.
+The app is built using the Gin web framework and integrates with a weather API.

 ## Installation
 To install and run the Weather Service, follow these steps: